Byron Schlomach, Director

 Immediately prior to Byron’s arrival at the 1889 Institute in 2015, he served as the Director of the Center for Economic Prosperity at the Goldwater Institute in Phoenix, Arizona where he authored studies on public sector unionization, public pension systems, state spending and taxation, health care, and transportation policy.
 His impacts in all of these areas were generally recognized.

-Prior to that, he was the Chief Economist for the Texas Public Policy Foundation in Austin where he authored many studies and became a pioneer in fiscal transparency, inadvertently starting a movement when he demanded that school districts post individual expenditures, which states, including Texas, now do, but school districts in Texas still do not.
-Also in Texas, Byron served as legislative aide and chief of staff to a Texas legislator where he received a baptism by fire in education policy when the state's education code was rewritten.
-He also served as a researcher for the Texas Comptroller where he aided in preparing fiscal notes and recommendations for the state's Texas Performance Review.
+Prior to Goldwater, Byron was the Chief Economist for the Texas Public Policy Foundation in Austin where he authored many studies and became a pioneer in fiscal transparency, inadvertently starting a movement when he demanded that school districts post individual expenditures.
+Also in Texas, Byron served as legislative aide and chief of staff to a Texas legislator where he received a baptism by fire in education policy when the state’s education code was rewritten in 1995.
+He also served as a researcher for the Texas Comptroller where he aided in preparing fiscal notes and recommendations for the state’s Texas Performance Review.

 Byron holds a B.S. and Ph.D. in economics from Texas A&M University.
-He is the father of three and resides in the Oklahoma City metro area with his wife.
+He is the father of three and resides in the Oklahoma City metro area with his wife, a teacher in the Oklahoma City Public School District.